(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 During this moment, man is no more than a means, a kind of “receiver” who – having collected all the necessary elements for the possibility of spiritually dissolving his mind into cosmos – has become part of this infinite space.

 Creating is this strange process when my hands and thoughts are moving – a transmitter of our indissoluble unity [with cosmos].
-From the point of view of human understanding, the brain‘s mass Is pure [clean] with regard to its need for the birth of whatever thoughts, yet it is infinitely filled with the sensation of life and space surrounding me; this is pure feeling, a feeling not striving to be expressed by words.
+From the point of view of human understanding, the brain's mass is pure [clean] with regard to its need for the birth of whatever thoughts, yet it is infinitely filled with the sensation of life and space surrounding me; this is pure feeling, a feeling not aimed to be expressed by words.
 Here, such words as objectivity and subjectivity do not exist — they appear only later in the eyes and ears of the viewer.

 It is no coincidence that Kozlov called his Peterhof flat “Galaxy Gallery”.
 His universal approach to art included not only an understanding of the laws of earth, but also a view from the cosmos.
 Interestingly, if Galaxy Gallery represented cosmos, then Kozlov’s Leningrad studio (1989-1991) represented earth: Russkoee Polee – “The Russian Field”.
 That is where he wrote down his theory called “Two Cosmic Systems”.